-58. The alumina sludge spill in Ajka, killing ten people, was an industrial accident and environmental disaster caused by the collapse of the red mud reservoir, located between Kolontár and Ajka, of the Ajkai Timföldgyár alumina plant, owned by MAL Magyar Alumínium Termelő és Kereskedelmi Zrt., on 4 October 2010.
-The approximately 600,000-700,000 cubic meters of escaping sludge poured into the deeper areas of the settlements of Kolontár, Devecser and Somlóvásárhely. http://hu.wikipedia.org/wiki/Ajkai_v%C3%B6r%C3%B6siszap-katasztr%C3%B3fa - cite_note-1 The caustic industrial waste, heavy in alkaline, spread across roughly 40 square kilometres, causing disastrous economic and ecological damage in the Ajka small region and several Hungarian rivers.

-Pursuant to Government Decree 18/2006 (I. 26.), the head of the industrial plant is responsible for providing information to the authorities in connection with the disaster, to be given to the National Directorate General for Disaster Management.
+72. In light of the Governmental Decree No. 219/2011 (X.20.) on the protection against severe incidents, the operator of the hazardous material installation is obliged to report any breakdown or severe incidents caused by hazardous materials immediately via telephone and in written form within 24 hours to the local disaster management authority.

 In addition, pursuant to the provisions of Section 6 Government Decree 311/2005 (XII.
-25.), in the event of a direct threat to human health or the environment, irrespective of whether caused by human activity or natural causes, the regionally competent Environmental, Nature Conservation and Water Inspectorate, as the body in possession of the relevant environmental information, makes accessible immediately and without delay environmental information in its possession or stored on its behalf to the population likely to be affected by such threat, enabling the execution of measures serving the prevention or mitigation of damage resulting from the threat.
-Annex 1 of the report sets out the measures taken by the authorities concerned.
+25.) on the public access to environmental information, in the event of a direct threat to human health or the environment, irrespective of whether caused by human activity or natural causes, the regionally competent Environmental, Nature Conservation and Water Inspectorate, as the body in possession of the relevant environmental information, makes accessible immediately and without delay environmental information in its possession or stored on its behalf to the population likely to be affected by such threat, enabling the execution of measures serving the prevention or mitigation of damage resulting from the threat.

-59. The National Environmental Health Institute publishes daily air-quality data for Budapest as well as health warnings, if necessary, on a webpage that can also be accessed through the general website of the National Public Health Service (current (daily) environmental health evaluation of Budapest air quality).

-60. Heat wave warnings and information on protective measures are also published on the general website of the National Public Health Service (www.antsz.hu).

-61. Smog alarms are also subject to emergency information obligations.
+73. Smog alarms are also subject to emergency information obligations.
 The smog alarm plans of municipalities set out the measures to be taken in emergency situations and the rules of providing information.
 In addition to cities with a population of over 200 thousand, other municipalities are also required to draw up smog alarm plans where extraordinary air pollution may occur on the basis of historical data.
 The municipalities are responsible for defining the measures contained in the smog alarm plans; the plans are jointly executed by the municipalities, the environmental, transportation and public health authorities and traffic authorities.
 Municipalities only have an information provision obligation in the event of moderate pollution; they are required to take various pollution reducing measures in the event of higher levels of pollution.
 In 2008, we introduced information and alarm limits also in relation to flying dust (PM10).
 On the basis of these, in recent years the information or alarm levels of smog alarms were applied in several cities (e.g. Budapest, Miskolc).

-62. Data accessible on the website of the Hungarian Meteorological Service (OMSZ)
+74. Data accessible on the website of the Hungarian Meteorological Service (OMSZ)

-measurement results relating to current air pollution levels in Budapest and evaluation of these in comparison to smog alarm limits.
+Measurement results relating to current air pollution levels in Budapest and evaluation of these in comparison to smog alarm limits.

-information relating to expected air quality.
+Information relating to expected air quality.
 The system developed by the OMSZ, with funding provided by the Environmental Fund of the Municipality of Budapest, functioning on an operational basis, is unique in Europe, as it forecasts in an hourly breakdown the future level of main pollutant concentrations two days in advance, for the whole area of Budapest.